Natural Health

 4. Be an active listener – nod encouragingly and ask open-ended questions.4

-In the end, it’s important to foster close relationships with other people who you communicate with regularly not only to improve your brain health and memory, but for your overall well-being.
-So don’t blow off that coffee date, it could help your health in so many ways.
+In the end, it’s important to foster close relationships with other people with whom you communicate regularly, not only to improve your brain health and memory, but also for your overall well-being.
+So don’t blow off that coffee date; it could help your health in so many ways.

 1. http://dx.doi.org/10.1001/jamanetworkopen.2021.21122